Fuyukai/Tinlok/docs/modules/core/closingscope.rst

 but the closing part is hard; it can be forgotten or exceptions can occur, and then you have a memory leak or a file descriptor leak or other similarly vile issues.

-Copperchain solves this with a combination of the ``Unsafe`` annotation, and the ``Closeable`` interface.
+Tinlok solves this with a combination of the ``Unsafe`` annotation, and the ``Closeable`` interface.

 Closing safely